There is perhaps no more noble profession than teaching.

 After completing the coursework section of your alternative teaching certification, it’s on to the in-classroom teaching portion.
 This part is likely to consist of an entire academic year or less, during which you might be paid, but also supervised and mentored on your way to becoming a more effective teacher.

 In Hawai’i, for example, the core curriculum is typically 360 hours (12 weeks) of content, followed by a 450 hour (12 weeks) clinical placement, Hawaiian History, Culture and Language training (10 hours online) and any required Praxis and edTPA assessments.
 While it is possible for students to complete TCP in as little as 6 months, 9 months is the norm.
-In line with state standards, a new teacher can then apply for an emergency hire, provisional or standard license.
+In line with state standards, a new teacher can then apply for a provisional or standard license.

 So, despite variables like differences in state certification policies and the time one’s personal schedule allows one to put into the coursework component, in most scenarios you’ll be looking at full certification in 2 years or less.